6 Easy Steps To Get Your Own TV Show / Podcast

 Attend a free orientation session and learn all about the free and low-cost, high-quality courses we offer at The Media Center in Fort Greene as well as five Brooklyn Public Library branches in Coney Island, East New York, Midwood, Clinton Hill / Park Slope, and Bushwick.

 You're an artist!
-Think of the below as your blank canvas to map the film, TV, or podcast journey that you want to take at The Media Center.
-Happy mapping!
+Chart the film, TV, or podcast journey that you want to take at the BRIC Media Center.
+Check out page 10 of our fall 2019 media catalog to start charting your journey.

 Step 3: Learn